CommWebTeam/gen_dw_format/footnote_formatter/README.md

 WET footnotes by default use "fnb" as the initial string for their ids.

 You should only change the footnote ID from the default value if you have multiple sets of footnotes in a document, such as for tables, as doing so will break some of the WET footnote module's functionality.

-If you do change the footnote IDs, I recommend constructing footnote ids out of numbers, letters, and regular dashes "-", as this is what is assumed by the tool's default regex statements.
+If you do change the footnote IDs, I recommend constructing footnote ids out of numbers, letters, and regular dashes "-", e.g. "fnb-tbl1" for footnotes in table 1, as this is what is assumed by the tool's default regex statements.

-## Top and bottom footnotes
+## 3. Top and bottom footnotes

 These are regex strings to search for footnotes in the current document.
 The tool replaces the footnotes at these locations with WET footnotes.